 A short walk from the village will take you to the Massacre Monument, located on top of a small hill by the side of the river.
 The monument is dedicated to those who were killed at the Glencoe Massacre.

-The interesting white building of Glencoe Mountain Rescue is a stop to give the thought to those who save a life in the mountains.
-The team has been voluntarily engaged in search and rescue hillwalkers since 1961 years.
+The interesting white building of Glencoe Mountain Rescue is a stop to give thought to those who save a life in the mountains.
+The team has been voluntarily engaged in the search and rescue of hillwalkers since 1961 years.

 These volunteers put in long hours and face extreme conditions, but remain dedicated to protecting the most vulnerable in emergencies.